MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

     ![Memory Inspector set breakpoint in JavaScript file](../media/memory-inspector-set-breakpoint.png)

 1. Refresh the webpage.
-It fails to display because the JavaScript stops processing at the breakpoint.
+It fails to display because JavaScript stops processing at the breakpoint.

 1. In the right Debugger pane under **Scope**, find the `buffer` line.